-It is well known 10 good developers can produce more and in better quality than 100 average developers [1, 2].
+It is well known a handful of developers can produce more and in better quality than groups several times bigger [1, 2].
 It is not a matter of maths, instead of simple psychology: Software is a people's business.
 All agile methodologies agree unanimously on the central role people have on Software Development.
-The idea of getting a… Continue reading People Inc.
+The idea of… Continue reading People Inc.

 It is great to be a developer: constant emails with job propositions, able to get a new job whenever you want.
 The world hasn't enough developers, which puts us in a great situation.
 Not all is great.
 Technology moves fast and we are constantly being bombard with new programming languages, new methodologies, new tools.
 There is… Continue reading Aging in IT